laurensanchez7bu/Streaming-Data-via-UDP/README.md

     - Do you have any concerns about your own performance or that of your team members?
 Any comments will remain confidential, and Dr. Freeman will try to address them in a way that preserves anonymity.
     - After completing this project, what questions do you have about the material we've gone through so far?

+## Rubric

+Below is a prior rubric, although it is subject to change.

+All my tests pass (9 tests)	10%
+Manual testing works as expected	45%
+Code quality	25%
+Documentation quality	10%
+Readme questions (5 questions)	10%